PA-NIHR-CRN/sponsor-engagement-web/packages/qa/README.md

 The Console tab shows anything output to the console for the request/response
 The Source tab shows the line of source code from which the request/response was generated in the test
-The Network tab shows the Response Code, Request Headers, Response Headers and Response Body, in a simlar format to Postman
+The Network tab shows the Response Code, Request Headers, Response Headers and Response Body, in a similar format to Postman

 <img width="1658" alt="reportTraceNetwork" src="https://user-images.githubusercontent.com/57842230/199382891-5c8e3f26-928c-46bf-91a5-89657cb5b6f1.png">